oneapi-src/oneDNN/doc/primitives/layer_normalization.md

    - Only tensors of 6 or fewer dimensions are supported.
    - Different data types for source and destination is not supported.
    - Integer data types for source and destination are not supported.
+   - Only f32 data type is supported for scale and shift

 ## Performance Tips
 1. For data tensors \src, \dst, \diffsrc, and \diffdst, use memory formats